Frequently Asked Questions

 Review the following information to learn more about the BOE meeting process.
 If you have a question not answered below, contact Sharon Tuttle at email@example.com or (907) 452-2000 x11400.

 What happens at a Board of Education meeting?

-At regular meetings, BOE members discuss and vote on board committee and administrative recommendations and on items that establish or amend district policy.
+At regular meetings, BOE members discuss and vote on various district issues and on items that establish or amend district policy.
 The Board adopts policies to improve student performance and enhance school programs and acts on matters such as personnel, appropriations, school facilities, and recognition of excellence.
 There are additional Board of Education meeting types, including: Executive (closed) Sessions, Special Meetings, and Work Sessions.

 What is the order of business at a regular meeting?